 Critical thinking entails effective communication.
 A study suggests that critical thinking and communication has a positive correlation.
 A critical thinker must be very precise in effective communication and problem-solving tactics.
 He/she must have a clear thought process to derive an unbiased solution.

 With critical thinking, the individual follows the thought process.
 And communication helps in imparting the right decision.
-Also, with critical thinking, the individual implements non-verbal and non-violent communication too.
+Also, the individual implements non-verbal and non-violent communication too.
 And expresses ideas and opinions in an efficient way.

 5. Be a Listener